evo-lua/evo-lua.github.io/docs/references/api/namespaces/networking.md

 ##### HTTP_REQUEST_STARTED

-Triggered when a HTTP connection has been received (at least) up until the end of the [headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) section.
+Triggered when a HTTP request has been received (at least) up until the end of the [headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) section.
 The message may or may not have been received completely, but this is when the UUID handle first becomes valid (for the lifetime of the connection only).

 <Function>
 <Parameters>